supaglue-labs/supaglue/docs/docs/concepts.md

 A Sync Config is a Typescript object that declaratively defines the behavior of one [Sync](#sync).
 One Sync Config defines the following:

+1. Whether this sync is inbound or outbound
-1. The standard object type to sync from Salesforce
+1. The standard object type to sync to/from Salesforce
-2. How often it should sync
+1. How often it should sync
-3. Where it should deliver the records (Webhook or Postgres)
+1. Where it should deliver the records (Webhook or Postgres or Salesforce)
-4. How field mappings between Salesforce and the developer's application should work (i.e. which fields are exposed, how they are displayed, and their default field mappings)
+1. How field mappings between Salesforce and the developer's application should work (i.e. which fields are exposed, how they are displayed, and their default field mappings)
-5. Other operational configurations around retries, fetch strategies, and more
+1. Other operational configurations around retries, fetch strategies, and more

 :::info